zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

     It is critical for correctness of the system that only one NameNode be in the Active state at any given time.
-Thus, during a failover, we first ensure that the Active NameNode is either in the Standby state, or the process has terminated, before transitioning the other NameNode to the Active state.
+Thus, during a failover, we first ensure that the Active NameNode is either in the Standby state, or the process has terminated, before transitioning another NameNode to the Active state.
 In order to do this, you must configure at least one **fencing method.** These are configured as a carriage-return-separated list, which will be attempted in order until one indicates that fencing has succeeded.
 There are two methods which